-5.35 The Food Hall offers the best in terms financial return for the complex however adding the terrace expansion and play area will enhance the appeal of the site to potential tenants and attract customers.
+- 5.27 The Food Hall offers the best in terms of financial return for the complex however adding the terrace expansion and play area will enhance the appeal of the site to potential tenants and attract customers. - 5.28 Financial approval was sought from Policy and Resources Committee for the above proposals at its meeting on 10th February.
+Subject to this approval and any comments made by Economic Regeneration and Leisure Committee at this evening's meeting the work may now proceed.